-Со nsider this: Jointly determine who should know about the Jointly determine who should know what is happening. friends cannot help if they don't know what is happening. the about your resources.
-Can people wild here the set talking to each other.
-Honest communeer Г Expect that you won't always to struggle.
-Expect that years struggle.
-If she was not fully satisfied with her doctors and her medical care during the first cancer, this is a good time to consider a change.
-Help her get a second medical opinion.
-Even if you have to travel to a distant cancer center, a single trip may be well worth it, and your partner can still receive treatment closer to home.
-Schedule something fun at least once a week - either together or apart.
-Consider making a "Bucket List."
+- ☐ Jointly determine who should know about this new development.
+Your family and friends cannot help if they don't know what is happening. - ☐ Think about your resources.
+Can people who helped in the past help you or her now?
+What have you learned that can be useful in this situation? - Keep talking to each other.
+Honest communication is more important than ever. - Expect that you won't always agree and try to accept your differences without - ☐ If she was not fully satisfied with her doctors and her medical care during the first cancer, this is a good time to consider a change. - ☐ Help her get a second medical opinion.
+Even if you have to travel to a distant cancer center, a single trip may be well worth it, and your partner can still receive treatment closer to home. - Schedule something fun at least once a week either together or apart. - Consider making a "Bucket List."
 Everyone has things they want to do in life, and although it may seem overly sentimental, this actually is an opportunity to enrich your lives with marvelous experiences and people.